 According to the largest biomedical library, the U.S. National Library of Medicine (ULM) National Institutes of Health, the demand for bariatric revision surgery is growing.
 This acceleration is mainly due to the growth in overall weight loss procedures being performed each year.
-For a variety of reasons, these procedures can fail or lose effectiveness, requiring the need for revision surgery – either repairing the procedure or alter it in some way.
+For various reasons, these procedures can fail or lose effectiveness, requiring the need for revision surgery – either repairing the procedure or altering it in some way.

 Why Plication Fails

+According to one large study, serious complication rates spiked to 15.1%, and re-operation rates grew to 3%.
 Less severe complications like nausea and vomiting at a rate of 1 out of every 10 patients (10.7%).
-Another study found the most popular side effect had been gastric obstruction due to;
+Another study found the most common side effect had been gastric obstruction due to;

 - Stomach folding prolapse or edema

-Notably, gastric obstruction and is the main reason for reoperation.
-Most mild obstructions can be managed medical treatment need reoperation.
+Notably, gastric obstruction is the main reason for reoperation.
+Most mild obstructions can be managed by medical treatment that needs reoperation.

 Gastric Plication Revision Surgery

-Canadian patient had Lap-Band and did not lose weight because of slippage.
+Case – Canadian patient had a Lap-Band and did not lose weight because of slippage.
 Then they tried plication since they wanted to have the reversible procedure.
 She felt the sleeve plication was too tight.
 Then doctors made it looser.
 The plication did not work.
-They converted that to mini-gastric bypass and during the procedure, doctors found out that the stomach can be unfolded, and plication is reversible.
-She is doing good after the surgery.
+MBC surgical team converted that to mini-gastric bypass, and during the procedure, doctors found out that the stomach can be unfolded, and plication is reversible.
+She is doing well after the surgery.